Skip Navigation

 About Our Fellowship

-Meet some of our Child Abuse Pediatric fellows at the OU-TU School of Community Medicine in Tulsa, Oklahoma.
-At the School of Community Medicine, we aim to recruit, retain, and develop a diverse group of resident physicians of the highest caliber who will be shaping the future of healthcare and improving the health of our community.
-We work in partnership with the largest hospital systems in the areas, Hillcrest Medical Center, St. Francis Medical Center and Ascension St. John Medical Center, in addition to participating in multiple clinics throughout Tulsa.
+Meet some of our Child Abuse Pediatric fellows at the OU School of Community Medicine in Tulsa, Oklahoma.
+At the School of Community Medicine, we aim to recruit, retain, and develop a group of resident physicians of the highest caliber who will be shaping the future of healthcare and improving the health of our community.
+We work in partnership with the largest hospital systems in the area, Hillcrest Medical Center, Saint Francis Medical Center and Ascension St. John Medical Center, in addition to participating in multiple clinics throughout Tulsa.
 We are excited to meet you and look forward to getting to know you better.
 To contact our Office of Student Services and Admissions please call us at 918-660-3500 or email tulsascm@ouhsc.edu.

 Child Abuse Peditricians